pytorch/xla/benchmarks/README.md

 The last plot shows the "latest" snapshot for all benchmarks ("Workload" on the plot), sorting them by speedup.
-That is, it shows the speedup of both Inductor and Pytorch/XLA over the oldest Inductor data point that we have in the CSV files.
+That is, it shows the speedup of both Inductor and Pytorch/XLA over the oldest Inductor data point that we have in the JSONL files.
 (Note: to reiterate, because we are plotting data from single day, Inductor gets speedup == 1 for all benchmarks).
 This plot also shows the correctness gap between Pytorch/XLA and Inductor; there are benchmarks that do